openxla/xla/docs/terminology.md

   is being evaluated for deprecation, and new users of the dialect should prefer to use StableHLO instead.
 - **HLO**
-  - HLO is an internal graph representation (IR) for the XLA compiler (and also supported input).
+  - HLO (High Level Optimizer) is an internal graph representation (IR) for the XLA compiler (and also supported input).
 It is **not** based on MLIR, and has its own textual syntax and binary (protobuf based) representation.
 - **MLIR**